Girls' Generation: Legacy

 Girls' Generation became the first girl group to achieve four music videos with over 100 million views on YouTube in 2015, with "Gee", "I Got a Boy", "The Boys", and "Mr. Taxi", and the first Asian girl group to amass five such videos with the addition of "Oh!" in 2016.
 Billboard Boxscore reported that Girls' Generation was the top touring K-pop girl group by 2016.
 The group won two Digital Daesangs (2009 and 2011) and one Disk Daesang (2010) at the Golden Disk Awards, making them the first girl group to win a Grand Prize three times in a row in the award's history and the first girl group to win an Album of the Year (Disk Daesang).
 They also won two Daesangs at the Seoul Music Awards, and were crowned both Artist of the Year and Best Female Group at the 2011 Mnet Asian Music Awards.
 Guinness World Records recognized Girls' Generation in its 2018 print edition as the artist that has earned the most awards at the Melon Music Awards (13 in total).
 In 2015, Girls' Generation became the first artist to accumulate 100 music show wins in Korea.

-The group's lasting success has inspired or influenced various female K-pop singers such as Twice's Momo, Sana, and Mina, Mamamoo's Moonbyul, Itzy's Chaeryeong, Aespa's Karina, Le Sserafim's Sakura, Billlie's Tsuki and Choi Ye-na.
+The group's lasting success has inspired or influenced various female K-pop singers such as Twice's Momo, Sana, and Mina, Mamamoo's Moonbyul, Itzy's Chaeryeong, Aespa's Karina, Le Sserafim's Sakura, Billlie's Tsuki, Choi Ye-na, and Fifty Fifty's Keena.
 Girl groups such as Apink, GFriend, Lovelyz, Oh My Girl, Red Velvet, Momoland, Iz*One, GWSN, STAYC, Melody Day, Dreamcatcher, Kep1er, Rocket Punch, and Mimiirose have declared them as their role models.

 After reuniting for their 15th anniversary, Girls' Generation became one of the longest running K-pop girl groups.
 Writing for The Korea Herald, Choi Ji-won highlighted the significance of their return in "an industry where most girl groups cannot stand the test of time", especially considering that they are in different companies.
 Jeff Benjamin from Billboard further remarked that Girls' Generation is the latest example in a trend of groups staying together even if they depart the label that created them.
-Reporters from the Kyunghyang Shinmun commented on how in the K-pop industry where "young age is the capital", Girls' Generation and KARA's reunions in 2022 marked a milestone in the history of girl groups.
+Reporters from the Kyunghyang Shinmun commented on how in the K-pop industry where "young age is the capital", Girls' Generation and Kara's reunions in 2022 marked a milestone in the history of girl groups.